KDE/kde-inotify-survey/README.md

 SPDX-FileCopyrightText: 2022 Harald Sitter <sitter@kde.org>
 -->

+Have you ever wondered why dolphin or any other application stopped noticing file changes?
+Chances are you ran out of inotify resources. kde-inotify-survey to the rescue!
+Sporting a kded module to tell you when things are getting dicey and a CLI tool to inspect the state of affairs.

 # CLI

 `kde-inotify-survey` prints a json presentation of the current inotify state of the user.